The Labyrinth of Justice: The Trial by Franz Kafka

 3. “If you follow the trail of your image in someone’s eyes, you can see yourself as you really are.”

-3. Symbolism of the Law: “The Trial” is heavy with legal and bureaucratic symbolism, exploring themes of justice, authority, and individual rights versus the state.
-The elusive and inaccessible nature of the Law in the novel reflects Kafka’s own experiences with bureaucracy—he worked at an insurance company dealing with worker accident claims.
+2. Symbolism of the Law: “The Trial” is heavy with legal and bureaucratic symbolism, exploring themes of justice and authority.
+The elusive and inaccessible nature of the Law in the novel reflects Kafka’s own experiences with bureaucracy.
+He worked at an insurance company dealing with worker accident claims.

-8. Themes of Guilt and Identity: Central to “The Trial” is the exploration of guilt and identity.
-Josef K. spends much of the novel confronting or evading accusations and judgments without ever knowing what his alleged crime is.
+4. Themes of Guilt and Identity: Central to “The Trial” is the exploration of guilt and identity.
+Josef K. spends much of the novel confronting or evading accusations and judgments.
+Without ever knowing what his alleged crime is.

 Reviews of further Works by Franz Kafka